YesIDont/unreal-coding-guide/README.md

   ```c++
   GetMesh()->SetRelativeLocation(FVector(0, 0.0f, -92.5f));
   ```
-  Above code invokes GetMesh method that should return pointer to USkeletalMeshComponent and fail with that error if USkeletalMeshComponent won't be imported on top of the file.
+  Above code invokes GetMesh method that should return pointer to USkeletalMeshComponent.
+It will throw error if USkeletalMeshComponent won't be imported on top of the file.